How to Filter Bot Traffic in Google Analytics

 Square resolutions (e.g., 1024x1024)

 No mainstream monitors are square.
-Headless browser default.
+Typically a bot or headless browser.

 High